seanorama/ambari-bootstrap/README.md

 ### Usage

-- Simplest usage:
+- Quick start _(ambari-agent only)_:
   - Fetch and then execute: `sudo sh ./ambari-bootstrap.sh`
   - Or, if you trust me: `curl -sSL https://raw.githubusercontent.com/seanorama/ambari-bootstrap/master/ambari-bootstrap.sh | sudo -E sh`

-- With options _(this example isntalls the agent, server, Oracle Java, and registers to an Ambari Server)_
+- With options _(showing install of Ambari agent, server, Oracle Java, and registering to an Ambari Server such that SSH keys aren't required)_

   ```
   export install_ambari_agent=true